sleepycharlyy/tic2bar.js/README.md

 ## Ending words

-This application is very bare bones and more of an idea.
+The application is very bare bones and more of an idea.
 The project is as it stands very gimmicky and not that useful, but i quite like the idea of storing TIC-80 cartridges in barcodes for distribution and i can only imagine what kinds of stuff you could pull of,